Can you Claim Compensation for Slipping on a Wet Floor?

 In Australia, people responsible for public places aren’t automatically liable for wet floor injuries.
-If you’ve slipped on a wet floor and been injured, your claim is only likely to be successful if these requirements are met:
+If you’ve slipped on a wet floor and been injured, you can claim compensation if these requirements are met:

-- It can be proven that the people responsible for the public place or premises knew (or should have known) about the wet floor.
+- The people responsible for the public place or premises knew (or should have known) about the wet floor.

-- It can be proven that your slip accident could have been avoided if the people responsible had taken steps to eliminate the slip risk.
+- Your slip and fall accident could have been avoided if the people responsible had taken steps to eliminate the slip hazard.

 - You’ve incurred losses as a result of your wet floor accident, such as time off work, treatment and medical bills.